iliaskap12/chess/README.md

 sudo apt-get install -y ninja-build
 ```

-On our systems the default installation for each respectively was:
+On our systems the default installation for each respectively is:

 - /usr/bin/gcc-11
 - /usr/bin/g++-11